CURRENT CONTENTS:

 Moonshine

-Methylated spirits (3 verses, a 'brief saga')
+Methylated spirits (3 stanzas, a 'brief saga')

-Workplace pollution (3 verses, a 'brief saga')
+Workplace pollution (3 stanzas, a 'brief saga')

-Authors' Note Poisoning with sweet-smelling ethylene glycol is a common toxic problem for humans and pets owing to its wide commercial distribution in products including antifreeze and windshield washer fluid.
+Authors' Note: Poisoning with sweet-smelling ethylene glycol is a common toxic problem for humans and pets owing to its wide commercial distribution in products including antifreeze and windshield washer fluid.

 Discovered in 1958, denatonium benzoate (sold under various tradenames, including Bitrex), tastes unbearably bitter to most mammals, even in low concentations, but is not apparently harmful otherwise.
 It has been used to prevent ingestion of a variety of consumer products.
 In 2012, all American manufacturers of antifreeze voluntarily agreed to add denatonium to these liquids in order to reduce fatal poisonings.

-Author's Note Anthracycline antibiotics, e.g. doxorubicin (adriamycin) are among the most effective chemotherapy agents; they have been profitably incorporated in multidrug chemotherapy treatment routines for many types of cancer.
+Author's Note: Anthracycline antibiotics, e.g. doxorubicin (adriamycin) are among the most effective chemotherapy agents; they have been profitably incorporated in multidrug chemotherapy treatment routines for many types of cancer.
 These advantages are partially offset by a relatively unique adverse effect — the possibility of cardiotoxicity, permanent impairment of the systolic (contracting) function of ventricular heart muscle.

 Development of this side effect can be minimized by pharmacological manipulations and by monitoring cardiac function periodically during longterm treatment.